-- 1. Bio-management of soil - Bio-management of Petroleum Contaminants 2. - Environmental significance of genetically modified microbes, plants and animals 3. - Bioleaching 4. - Treatment of municipal waste and Industrial effluents 5. - Bioremediation concepts 6.
+- 1. Bio-management of soil - 2.
+Bio-management of Petroleum Contaminants - 3.
+Environmental significance of genetically modified microbes, plants and animals - 4.
+Biosurfactants - 5.
+Treatment of municipal waste and Industrial effluents - 6.
+Genetic engineering of bacteria and their potential for bioremediation